zerotier/ZeroTierOne/service/README.md

 <tr><td>rules</td><td>[object]</td><td>Array of network flow rules (see below)</td><td>yes</td></tr>
 </table>

 The network member list includes both authorized and unauthorized members.
 DELETE unauthorized members to remove them from the list.
 Relays, IP assignment pools, and rules are edited via direct POSTs to the network object.
 New values replace all previous values.

+Networks must have rules.
+If there are no rules, the default action is 'deny'.
+As also documented in the Rule object definition below, rules currently only support etherType and allow/deny.
+Thus to make a functioning network, add etherType allow entries for IPV4/ARP and/or IPv6.
+Alternately you can add a null allow entry to allow all traffic, causing the network to behave like a normal pass-through switch.

 **Relay object format:**